How to Rename Worksheets in Excel – Change Sheet Names

 Where should we use the Rename Worksheet in Spreadsheet API?

-- Report Generation and Brand Standardization: When generating customer reports automatically, the generic worksheet names (such as
+- Report Generation and Brand Standardization – When generating customer reports automatically, generic worksheet names (e.g.,

 Why should you use the Rename Worksheet in Spreadsheet API?